Skip to main content

 Louise Kuraia

-Ngāpuhi, Whakatōhea, Ngāi Tai ki Tainui; 2023–24 Aotearoa New Zealand Harkness Fellow; Chief Advisor, Māori Crown Relations, Māori Health Directorate, Ministry of Health
+Ngāti Manu, Kōhatutaka, Ngāpuhi, Whakatōhea, Ngāi Tai ki Tōrere; Chief Advisor Māori Crown Relations, Māori Health Directorate, Ministry of Health; Associate, Johns Hopkins Center for Indigenous Health; 2023-24 Harkness Fellow in Health Care Policy and Practice

 Photo, Louise Kuraia

-Louise Davis Kuraia, B.A., LL.B., is a 2023–24 Aotearoa New Zealand Harkness Fellow in Health Care Policy and Practice.
-She is an indigenous wahine (woman) of the Ngāpuhi, Ngāti Manu, and Kōhatutaka tribes of the far north of the country who lives amongst her whānau (family) and works from her ancestral homelands of Te Tai Tokerau Northland.
-Kuraia is the chief advisor, Māori Crown Relations in the Māori Health Directorate of the Ministry of Health, who are chief stewards of the health system and policy advisors to the Minister of Health.
-She previously worked for more than 20 years in tribally owned partnership, primary and community health organizations to advance Māori health equity and address systemic racism through giving practical effect to the rights and responsibilities of Māori and the Crown under the Treaty of Waitangi, New Zealand’s founding document.
-Kuraia has served on multiple national health advisory and strategy groups, bringing her extensive expertise and experience in applying Treaty principles of partnership, equity, self-determination, options, and active protection of Māori knowledge to drive change in complex systems.
+Louise Kuraia, BA, LLB, is the 2023–24 Aotearoa New Zealand Harkness Fellow in Health Care Policy and Practice.
+She is an indigenous wahine (woman) of the Ngāpuhi, Ngāti Manu, and Kōhatutaka tribes of the far north of the country who lives amongst her people and works from her ancestral homelands of Te Tai Tokerau (Northland).
+Louise is the Chief Advisor, Māori Crown Relations in the Māori Health Directorate of the Ministry of Health, who are chief stewards of the health system and policy advisors to the Minister of Health.
+She previously worked for more than 20 years in tribally owned partnership, primary and community health organizations to advance Māori health equity and address systemic racism through giving practical effect to the rights and responsibilities of Māori and the Crown under Te Tiriti o Waitangi (the Treaty of Waitangi) New Zealand’s founding document.
+Louise has served on multiple national health advisory and strategy groups, bringing her extensive expertise and experience in applying Treaty principles of partnership, equity, self-determination, options, and active protection of Māori knowledge to drive change in complex systems.
 She is a widowed māmā (mother) of three fine young men and is excited to bring her whole self to the Harkness experience.